crweiner/laserkart/contents/ui/theme/README.md

-<!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN" "http://www.w3.org/TR/REC-html40/loose.dtd">
-<html><body><p>Divi Theme by Elegant Themes
+Divi Theme by Elegant Themes
 ============================

-&gt; Copyright (C) 2016, Elegant Themes, Inc.
+> Copyright (C) 2016, Elegant Themes, Inc.

 Divi is a powerful multipurpose WordPress theme built atop the Divi Builder framework, a revolutionary drag and drop page builder for WordPress.
 This theme